 Unless you’re a devoted fan of the genre, you may be unaware of the sheer number of mystery and thriller series.
 I stumble across a new one about every month or two.
-Over the past ten years, I’ve read (or at least started reading) nearly 100 such series.
-More than four dozen of them belong in any list of engaging, well-written stories of crime and intrigue.
+Over the past ten years, I’ve read (or at least started reading) more than 100 such series.
+Over four dozen of them belong in any list of engaging, well-written stories of crime and intrigue.

 The best mystery and thriller series

 This list just scratches the surface of what’s available, but I’m confident that at least some of the very best mystery and thriller series can be found below.
 All these series have one or both of two things in common: the protagonist is the same from one book to the next, or (in just two cases) the series are rooted in a particular time and place, though the cast of characters varies.
 There are just two exceptions to this rule: the work of Ross Thomas and John Grisham.
 I’ve included both authors because many of their characters appear in each of several novels—and because they’re so good I can’t bring myself to ignore them.

 Top 10 mystery and thriller series

 Here I’ve listed what I consider to be the top ten, with the rest below.
 In all cases, I’ve read at least two novels in the series, usually many more.
 Each entry is linked to my review of one particular novel.
 Each begins with the city or country where the action is centered, followed by the name of the author, the title of one of the books in the series that I’ve reviewed, and the identifying series name, with the number of its order in the series.